bradfrost/atomic-design/chapter-5.md

 ## Make it last
 Making a design system is an incredibly and important endeavor.
 But without proper maintenance, the value of your design system will deprecate much like a car that's just been driven off the dealer's lot.
 Instead, your design system should be like a bottle of fine wine that increases value over time.

-{% include figure.html src="../images/fpo.png" caption="Used car and bottle of wine" %}
+{% include figure.html src="../images/content/wine-car-lot.jpg" caption="With proper maintenance, your design system should increase in value over time like a fine bottle of wine, rather than a used car that's just been driven off the lot.
+Image credit: [Sabin Paul Croce on Flickr](https://flic.kr/p/on4ffK) and [Ray Larabie on Flickr](https://flic.kr/p/e35AtD)" %}

 So there you have it.
 In order to make a maintainable design system, you should: